Wealthify Review – is it the right investment choice for you?

 - Wealthify provides a value for money, hassle-free passive method of investing in the stock market and is ideal for beginners given that you can start investing with as little as £1.

-- The lack of recent performance data is disappointing but the data that does exist compares favourably with its peers for its higher risk portfolios, even against the likes of Moneyfarm which has performed very well since launch (I cover this in more detail in my Moneyfarm review)
+- The lack of long term performance data is disappointing but the data for 2018 compares favourably with its peers for its higher risk portfolios, even against the likes of Moneyfarm which has performed very well since launch (I cover this in more detail in my Moneyfarm review)

 - Wealthify, or any other robo-advice service for that matter won't suit those wanting to be more involved in how and where their money is invested.
 If you want to take a more hands-on investment approach which empowers you to run your own money and make your own fund decisions then have a look at my 80-20 Investor service.